 Thanks for checking, actually I think that even with C locale the output was not entirely correct: you did not get the ',' decimal separator and you did not get the thousand group separator (like "'" in italian locale), but you still did get the numer as a string (surrounded by quotes).

-#14 Updated by Alessandro Pasotti over 1 year ago
+#14 Updated by Alessandro Pasotti almost 2 years ago

 - Status changed from Open to Feedback